 - Replace a broken monitor

 - Replace a PC case

 - Update antivirus software or firewall

-You should be safer with Apple, then.
-However, it can cost you much more for repairs and replacing components.
+However, because you can generally only trust certified Apple resellers for repair work, it can cost you much more for repairs and replacing components.

 There are also all-in-one desktop computers available if you're short on space but don't need to take your computing outside of the house.
 These can still connect to peripheral devices but come as a single unit.

 If you're putting together your own computer from scratch, your motherboard (the main circuit board) will be one of your most important decisions as this will define the maximum RAM and CPU speed you can have on your personal computer.